foundersandcoders/ws-pure-functions-easy-testing/README.md

 * refactor the functions to make the tests pass.
 It will be useful to open the tests and look at exactly what is expected.

 Hint: avoid changing any global variables...
-For help in how to copy an object please see this[example](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/fragments/object-pass-by-reference.js)